erikwestlund/soar/README.md

 This package is currently under development.

-It is written in Python.
+Soar is written in Python.

 Author: [Erik Westlund](https://publichealth.jhu.edu/faculty/4677/erik-westlund)